Theory of relativity: General relativity

 Technically, general relativity is a theory of gravitation whose defining feature is its use of the Einstein field equations.
 The solutions of the field equations are metric tensors which define the topology of the spacetime and how objects move inertially.

 Experimental evidence

-Einstein stated that the theory of relativity belongs to a class of "principle-theories".
-As such, it employs an analytic method, which means that the elements of this theory are not based on hypothesis but on empirical discovery.
+Einstein explained that the theory of relativity falls under a category of scientific frameworks known as "principle-theories"—theories that start not from speculative constructs or imagined mechanisms, but from well-established empirical facts and observed regularities in nature.
+Unlike constructive theories, which attempt to build models of phenomena from assumed underlying processes, principle-theories, such as relativity, adopt an analytic approach: they begin with experimentally verified principles and work deductively to uncover the logical consequences and constraints that any physical process must obey.
 By observing natural processes, we understand their general characteristics, devise mathematical models to describe what we observed, and by analytical means we deduce the necessary conditions that have to be satisfied.
 Measurement of separate events must satisfy these conditions and match the theory's conclusions.